alok-ai-lab/DeepInsight3D_pkg/README.md

    Move the dataset to the `Data` folder.
 The dataset path will look like this: `/DeepInsight3D_pkg/Data/dataset1.mat`

-3. Follow the link above to download PDX_Paclitaxel multi-omics data the RNA-seq data (caution: data size is 88MB).
+3. Follow the link given in Step 2 to download PDX_Paclitaxel multi-omics data the RNA-seq data (caution: data size is 88MB).
 The dataset is given in .mat file format of Matlab.

 4. Download and Install example CNN net such as ResNet-50 in Matlab, see details about ResNet-50 from MathWorks [link](https://www.mathworks.com/help/deeplearning/ref/resnet50.html).
 You may use different nets as desired.